 From 1966… to 2018

-La Daille’s current POMA gondola lift, which travels above the OK (Oreiller Killy) run, was built in 1966 then renovated in 1980 and 1987.
+La Daille’s current POMA gondola lift, which travels above the OK (Oreiller Killy) run, was built in 1966 then renovated in 1994.
 It will be replaced in 2018, a major development in the “la Daille” area.

 This summer, large-scale building work will begin on the sector, which is situated at the entrance to Val d’Isère: the “la Daille” 4-seater gondola lift will be replaced by a cutting-edge ski lift.
 Heated seats, more space inside, panoramic view, sliding doors… Each cabin will be able to accommodate 10 people at a time, taking the overall passenger transport rate up to 2,800 people an hour – compared to 933 today.
 The Etroits ski lift will also be removed.
 The total cost is 10 million euros.